FinleyNeilson/game_of_life/README.md

 Acknowledgements

     Inspired by John Conway's Game of Life.
-    Uses Pygame library for rendering and event handlin
+    Uses Pygame library for rendering and event handling.